-Resting Animals are the result of a recent research project by Front focussing on the close connection between humans and figurative objects.
+Resting Animals are the result of a research project by Front focussing on the close connection between humans and figurative objects.
 The design duo asked randomly selected people to identify the most emotionally enriching and meaningful objects in their lives.
 The majority of answers turned out to be animal figures that were perceived to have personalities, specific attributes or a shared history.
 Previous works by Front have been devoted to the systematic observation of how various animals sleep or hibernate.